eriksquires/DuckDB-With-R/README.md

 If you find yourself iterating over a large table you may want to keep the same connection open throughout the iteration process.
-This advice is not contradictory with the lessons, above.
+This advice is not contradictory with the lessons above.
 If your iterations use functions which also open your duck db they will get new connections to the same cached DuckDB instance.
 The difference is now you can also use your functions in test or other scripts without refactoring.